[Above] Marco Island Organic Series

 I am wondering if I should not just do 1 painting and use it all, like a grand finale.
 Or cut it into small pieces and make several not-so-large MIO Series paintings.

 Or maybe I will never use it!
 Why?
-Well, it is similar in feeling to having a savings account you decide you will never spend out of.
+Well, it is similar in feeling to having a savings account you decide you will never spend any of.
 It just “feels good” to look at your account and reassure yourself that you are never out of money.

 I just don’t know yet.
 I will keep you posted.
 [I have inserted several MIO pieces that are currently hanging in Michelangelo’s in Madison.
 Oops, I just remembered that the one below, “The Climb,” is in Sam’s (Sam Cheade is the owner of Michelangelo’s coffee house and gallery) storage waiting to be hung.
 The others are on display in the back gallery.
 If you want to see them up close.
 It is okay to feel them.
 Feel the beach, baby! lol